State of Maine Policy on Preservation of State Government Records

 Statutory Authority: Maine State Revised Statutes, Title 5, Chapter 6, Section 95, §7.

 Purpose: This policy establishes uniform records management practices throughout Maine state government.
-State government employees create and receive documents and e-mails as part of their official duties, therefore, most documents and e-mails are official state records.
+State government employees create and receive documents and emails as part of their official duties, therefore, most documents and emails are official state records.
 Records retention schedules dictate how long to retain any document or email: created or received in connection with official government business; serving as evidence of the agency's functions, policies, and procedures; or retained because of its informational or historical value.
 Records retention schedules apply to both paper and electronic records.
-Most agencies also have agency-specific records retention schedules to supplement the General Records Schedules that apply to records that are common to most agencies.
+Most agencies have agency-specific records retention schedules to supplement the General Records Schedules which apply to records common to most agencies.

 BASIC PRINCIPLES of Records Management

-Agency Directors and Records Officers shall ensure that all State Employees understand that they are creating public records, that the employees know the records for which they are responsible, that they will be aware of the General Schedules and any Agency Specific Schedules, and will know their agency's Records Officer.
+Agency Directors and Records Officers shall ensure: all State Employees understand they are creating public records and know the records for which they are responsible; they are aware of the General Schedules and any Agency Specific Schedules; and know their agency's Records Officer.

 WHY of Records Management

 In accordance with Department of the Secretary of State/Maine State Archives (29/255) Chapter 1: State Agency Records Programs, Directors and Agency Heads are responsible for establishing and maintaining an efficient and continuous records management program.
 Agency Directors are also responsible for appointing Agency Records Officers.

 Records Officers shall have knowledge of their agencies and their records, and know the functions to create an inventory of records and retention schedules, and maintain an office file plan and keep these updated.